avera1988/NMBU-Bio-326/Doc/BestPracticesOrionHPC.md

 -w --nodelist <list-of-node-names>    -J --job-name <jobname>
 ```

-We can indicate this options by using the **#SBATCH** word following whit any of these flags.
+We can indicate this options by using the **#SBATCH** word following by any of these flags.

 ```